Peregrine: Sequential simulation-based inference for gravitational wave signals: Introduction

 \emph{Key Contributions.} In this work, we develop a new data analysis method that is applicable to wide classes of gravitational wave signals.
 In particular, we implement a particular, sequential simulation-based inference algorithm known as Truncated Marginal Neural Ratio Estimation (TMNRE)~\cite{Miller:2022shs} based on the \texttt{swyft} software~\cite{Miller:2021hys}.
 We demonstrate the applicability, accuracy and robustness of this approach by studying two case studies -- a highly spinning, precessing binary black hole system at distances of $200 \, \mathrm{Mpc}$ (extremely high signal-to-noise ratio (SNR) of $\sim 100$ to act as a stringent test of the precision we can achieve) and $900 \, \mathrm{Mpc}$ (low SNR of $\sim 20$ to test our ability to reliably distinguish between signal and noise).
 Using a state-of-the-art waveform approximant \texttt{SEOBNRv4PHM}~\cite{Ossokine:2020kjp} (although in practice, any waveform approximant for \textit{e.g.} \texttt{IMRPhenomXPHM}~\cite{Pratten:2020ceb}, \texttt{IMRPhenomPV2} or \texttt{IMRPhenomD}~\cite{Hannam:2013oca,Khan:2015jqa}, can easily be used), we demonstrate that we can fully reproduce the posterior distributions generated by current likelihood-based methods.
 Importantly, we show that we can achieve this agreement \emph{with only 2\% of the waveform evaluations} that are needed in standard likelihood-based approaches.
+As far as the computational efficiency of the method is concerned, we provide a discussion of the design choices relevant for our TMNRE-based algorithm in Sec.~\ref{sec:sbi}, in particular focusing on the details of the network training and optimisation.
+We highlight the role that truncation plays in achieving efficient inference in Fig.~\ref{fig:truncation}, where we use an active learning approach to lower the training data variance with respect to the observation of interest.
 We also discuss the robustness tests that can be carried out to validate our results independent of any other method.
 In addition, we will release our implementation, which we call \texttt{peregrine}, as open-source, extendable analysis software available to the community.

 \emph{Structure of the Work.} The remainder of the work is structured as follows: we begin in Sec.~\ref{sec:sbi} by briefly reviewing simulation-based inference approaches before giving a detailed explanation of TMNRE and its application to gravitational wave analysis.
 We apply this method in Sec.~\ref{sec:results} to the two case studies detailed above.
 Finally, in Sec.~\ref{sec:conclusion}, we provide some discussion and outline our conclusions regarding the application of our pipeline to current and future gravitational wave data analysis challenges.